-Gunshots, explosion send office workers fleeing in Kenyan capital
+Gunmen storm Kenyan hotel compound, Somali Islamists claim lethal attack

 Kenya has often been targeted by al Shabaab, who killed dozens of people in a shopping centre in 2013 and nearly 150 students at a university in 2015.

 “We are behind the attack in Nairobi.
-The operations is going on,” said Abdiasis Abu Musab, the group’s military operations spokesman.
+The operation is going on,” said Abdiasis Abu Musab, the group’s military operations spokesman.

-The police were already treating the incident as a potential militant attack.

-“We have to go for the highest incident that could take place.
-The highest incident we have is a terror (attack),” police spokesman Charles Owino told Citizen Television.
-Violent robberies are also common in Kenya.
+According to its website, 14 Riverside is home to the local offices of international companies including BASF, Colgate Palmolive, Reckitt Benckiser, Pernod Ricard, Dow Chemical and SAP, as well as the dusitD2 hotel, part of the Thai hotel group Dusit Thani.

+The Australia embassy is across the road from the compound.
+Kenya is an expatriate hub for diplomats, aid workers, businessmen and others operating around east Africa.

 “I just started hearing gunshots, and then started seeing people running away raising their hands up and some were entering the bank to hide for their lives,” a woman working in a bank in the complex said, adding she had heard two explosions.

-“We are under attack,” another person in an office told Reuters, then hung up.
+Al Shabaab says its attacks in Kenya are revenge for Kenyan troops stationed inside Somalia which has been riven by civil war since 1991.

+The Kenyan troops, concentrated in the south, originally went into Somalia to try to create a buffer zone along the border.
+They are now part of an African Union peacekeeping force supporting the weak U.N.-backed central government.

-Additional reporting by David Lewis, John Ndiso, Hereward Holland and Duncan Miriri in Nairobi and Feisal Omar in Mogadishu; writing by Katharine Houreld; Editing by Alison Williams and Robin Pomeroy
+Additional reporting by Katharine Houreld, David Lewis, John Ndiso, Hereward Holland, Humphrey Malalo and Duncan Miriri in Nairobi and Feisal Omar in Mogadishu; writing by Katharine Houreld; Editing by Robin Pomeroy